Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 **Painful feelings tell us our needs are not getting met**.
 **Pleasure feelings tell us our needs are being met**.

-The most important part of honesty, in nonviolent communication, is our ability to clarify what is happening to our needs at a given moment.
+The most important part of honesty, in Nonviolent Communication, is our ability to clarify what is happening to our needs at a given moment.

 **We tell**:
 * what the other person has done,